 - Conduct independent research with faculty mentors

-- Take fascinating, interdisciplinary courses available only to honors students
+- Take fascinating, interdisciplinary courses exclusive to honors students

 - Receive funding to study abroad and present your research at regional, national, and international conferences

-- Receive guidance how to secure funds for summer research
+- Receive guidance on how to secure funds for summer research

 - Participate in a selective honors study abroad program at the University of Glasgow in Scotland, one of the best science universities in western Europe